Salt-Hi5/MyDash/README.md

 ## Features

-• Simple and convenient login with your existing Google account.
+• Simple and convenient login using your existing Google account.

 • Automatic account creation on first login provides a streamlined experience.